mindspore-ai/mindspore/model_zoo/official/cv/ssd/README.md

 - Download the dataset COCO2017.

 - We use COCO2017 as training dataset in this example by default, and you can also use your own datasets.

-    1. If coco dataset is used. **Select dataset to coco when run script.**
-        Install Cython and pycocotool, and you can also install mmcv to process data.
+  First, install Cython ,pycocotool and opencv to process data and to get evaluation result.

     ```
     pip install Cython

     pip install pycocotools

+    pip install opencv-python

     ```
+    1. If coco dataset is used. **Select dataset to coco when run script.**

-        And change the COCO_ROOT and other settings you need in `config.py`.
+        Change the `coco_root` and other settings you need in `src/config.py`.
 The directory structure is as follows:

         ```
         .
-        └─cocodataset
+        └─coco_dataset
           ├─annotations
             ├─instance_train2017.json
             └─instance_val2017.json